State of C 2026

 When: Approximately December 2026

 Context: Dave Airlie, the DRM subsystem maintainer, announced plans to require Rust and disallow C for new DRM drivers within one year.
 This would mark the first major kernel subsystem to mandate a language other than C for new contributions.
-The kernel currently contains ~34 million lines of C vs. 25,000 lines of Rust.
+The kernel currently contains approximately 34 million lines of C vs. 25,000 lines of Rust.

 2. GCC 16 Release